 10.1.4.3 Active scanning

+10.1.4.3.x Sending a probe request

+If the requesting STA wants to apply Probe Response filtering by the responding STAs, it includes CapabilityFilterInfo element that specifies capabilities and preferences of the STA in the probe request when the dot11FILSActivated is true.

-10.1.4.3.2 Sending a probe response
+10.1.4.3.x Sending a probe response

 An associated mesh STA that receives a Probe Request frame shall not respond with a Probe Response frame when dot11RadioMeasurementActivated is true and the Probe Request frame contains a DSSS Parameter Set element with its Current Channel field value different from the value of dot11CurrentChannelNumber.